Looking for the best sauce pan for your kitchen? Here, we discuss what makes a saucepan great: material, size, shape, design, cost, and more.

 Great Jones Saucy.
 Nice size, love that it has a helper handle, good price.
 However, the first time you try lifting that handle when the pan is full, you'll curse yourself for having bought this pan--terrible handle design that cuts into your hand almost painfully.
 (They chose form over function--and yes, it does look nice.)
 We also don't like that it has a pour spout; not only is this gimmicky, it's unnecessary, and it makes it so the lid can never get a completely tight fit.

 Made-In: 5-ply with three inner layers of aluminum, slightly thicker than All-Clad D3 or D5.
 Nice sauce pan in 2-qt and 4-qt sizes, both under $100.
-Unfortunately, no options for double boiler or steamer insert, though an All-Clad insert might fit.
+Unfortunately, no options for double boiler or steamer insert (and we don't know if other brands will fit).
 Made in USA.

 *Misen: Misen makes a 5 ply, 3.0mm thick sauce pan/saucier hybrid with a round bottom and straight side walls.
-It's a nice design that people love, and the price is good (about $85 for the 3 qt).
-If you don't mind that you can't use an insert and lean more toward a sauciér than a sauce pan, this is a good option.
+It's a great design that people love, and the price is good (about $85 for the 3 qt).
+If you don't mind that you can't use an insert and lean more toward a sauciér than a sauce pan, this is a good choice.
 Made in China.

 *Tramontina Tri-Ply Clad: Excellent sauce pan, comparable in quality to All-Clad.
 Harder to find add-ons than All-Clad (steamer, double boiler), but otherwise an excellent option.
 We wanted this to be our budget recommendation, but the Cuisinart Multiclad Pro cost quite a bit less--so if you don't mind paying a little more, this is the best budget upgrade option.
 Made in China or Brazil (same quality, though Chinese Tramontina is usually a little less).